sajaddadgar/cando-back/README.md

 To filter by none, left the `search` field **empty**, else put your filter value.

-the response body will contain array of auction cards, each auction card would have this fields in JSON:
+the response body will contain an array of auction cards, each auction card would have this fields in JSON:

 1. id
 2. title